Zondax/namadexer/README.md

 ## Dev

 You will need access to a namada node and inform its tendermint rpc host and port in the `Settings.toml` file.
+You can use the `Settings.example.toml` as a template.

 ### Dev dependencies